ianstormtaylor/slate/docs/walkthroughs/05-executing-commands.md

 It has the concept of "code blocks" and "bold formatting".
 But these things are all defined in one-off cases inside the `onKeyDown` handler.
 If you wanted to reuse that logic elsewhere you'd need to extract it.

-We can instead implement these domain-specific concepts by extending the `editor` object:
+We can instead implement these domain-specific concepts by creating custom functions:

 ```js
 // Create a custom editor plugin function that will augment the editor.